-Last week, in the first part of this new series on how to become a better art salesperson, I discussed how many artists and art salespeople make a fatal flaw by giving buyers an easy way out.
+Last week I discussed how many artists and art salespeople make a fatal flaw by giving buyers an easy way out.
 In the discussion about last week’s post, artist Lori Woodward shared the following suggestion about her closing process:

 When it becomes obvious that they are considering buying the piece, I ask if they would like to add it to their collection.
 They either say yes, no, or state why they are on the fence… Which, as you say Jason, helps the sales person work with the collector to resolve an issue.